Four-piece band Appleby Stone produce luscious folk and jazz music for discerning audiences.

-Ken Appleby, guitar and vocals, Emma Stone, flute saxophones and vocals, Paul Smith on double bass.
+Ken Appleby, guitar and vocals, Emma Stone, flute saxophones and vocals, Katherine Baerenzten on vocals and piano, Paul Smith on double bass.

 There is no other band that play such a wide variety of genres while being wholly original.
 Their music is sophisticated and engaging, with songs concerning love, the loss of love, attraction, cynicism, existentialism and the glory of the aurora borealis!

 Playing drums at an early age in bands, orchestras and brass bands Greg studied formally at the RNCM with Gilbert Webster.
 He went from there to London to work with Peter Maxwell Davies.